ziss11/ziss11/README.md

 ### **Hello 🌍 I am** [Abdul Azis](https://www.linkedin.com/in/zisz/) 👋

 I have a passion to become a Software Engineer.
-I’m specialized in Flutter and Machine Learning.
+I’m specialized in Mobile Development and Machine Learning.

 #### ⚡ Github History
 <p align="left">